shamazmazum/voxvision/Manual.md

     * `table.insert`, `table.remove`, `table.maxn`, `table.sort` functions
     * `voxtrees`, `voxrnd` and `voxutils` modules

-`init` function takes no arguments and must return 2 values: a tree and a camera.
+`init` function takes no arguments and must return a table.
+The table is your "world".
+It must contain a tree to render and a camera to see through.
 Let's see an example:

 ~~~~~~~~~~~~~~~{.lua}